mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Update: I have been arrested.

----
+### Just straight up Reading The Law
 It turned out I could just google these things, and before I knew it I was reading "the legislation".
 It's the rules of the law, just written down.

 I have no trouble reading pages of HTML, but whoever wrote the legislation was straight up making up words.
 Eventually, I was able to divine the following wisdoms from the Times New Roman tea leaves:

 * It's not defamation to publish something negative about someone if it's true
 * Having Tony Abbott's passport number isn't a crime, but using it to commit identity fraud is
-* If u EVER even LOOK at a computer the wrong way, the FBI will instantly slam jam you into the shadow realm
+* The Laws About Computers are roughly: If u EVER even LOOK at a computer the wrong way, the FBI will instantly slam jam you into the shadow realm

 I am possibly the furthest thing you can be from a lawyer, so I'm sure I don't need to tell you not to take this as legal advice.
 But, if you are the kind of person who takes legal advice from blog posts, who am I to stand in your way?
 Not a lawyer, that's who.
 Don't do it.